cncf/clomonitor/docs/checks.md

 CLOMonitor uses deterministic AFDocs sampling with at most 20 links/pages, 3 concurrent requests, a 200 ms request delay, and a 240 s deadline.
-Each check's details include provenance for the AFDocs version, transport, sampling mode, maximum links, tested pages, timestamp, and target URL.
+Each check's details include provenance for the target URL and its source, AFDocs version, transport, sampling mode, maximum links, tested pages, and timestamp.
 AFDocs runs without a GitHub token, so it does not consume CLOMonitor's authenticated GitHub API quota.

 Only one target URL is analyzed for a repository.
 Documentation sites for sub-projects hosted on separate code, code-lite, or docs repositories are not